 Aside from affirming the principle of self-determination for Indigenous people, our policy ensures the university will create opportunities for all UTS students to gain knowledge of Indigenous Australia.

-We are committed to providing culturally safe spaces for Indigenous students within Jumbunna Indigenous House of Learning, but also at the university as a whole, so that Indigenous students feel confident that their experience at UTS is an inclusive one.
+We are committed to providing culturally safe spaces for Indigenous students within Jumbunna Institute for Indigenous Education and Research, but also at the university as a whole, so that Indigenous students feel confident that their experience at UTS is an inclusive one.

 Part of this commitment sees us embedding certain practices into the public and ceremonial day-to-day life at UTS.